Welcome to Matrix Education

 For my Maths Extension 2 Trial, however, I’ve made an effort to more consciously keep track of progress, feelings and areas of improvement by using tables and a piece of software called Notion (below).

-I’ve never been particularly keen on devoting copious amounts of time to making notes for Maths.
+I’ve never been keen on devoting copious amounts of time to making notes for Maths.
 But, I know that works quite well for some of my peers.
 However, prescribed textbooks often don’t have the kind of explanations that I know make things ‘click’ for me.
-I like to use the Matrix theory books to review content, as they combine the specificity and comprehensiveness expected of a textbook and the benefits of personal notes in their structure and style.
+I like to use the Matrix theory books to review content, as they combine the specificity and comprehensiveness of a textbook and the benefits of personal notes in their structure and style.

-Once the content is down, exposure to different styles of application through past papers is extremely beneficial.
-Being Maths Extension 2, there isn’t a great deal of content.
-However, this content can be stretched and contorted to achieve a great deal, resulting in a wide variety of question styles in examinations.
-So, when preparing for Maths Extension 2, I’ve found it useful to consult my school and Matrix teachers about where good, challenging papers can be found.
+In Maths Extension 2, there isn’t a great deal of content.
+However, this content can be stretched and contorted into a variety of question styles.
+So, when preparing for Maths Extension 2, I consulted my school and Matrix teachers about where good, challenging papers can be found.

-I’m gradually transitioning from doing these under casual conditions (i.e. with some music or snacks, potentially with a meal break) to formal examination conditions.
+I gradually transitioned from doing these under casual conditions (i.e. with some music or snacks, potentially with a meal break) to formal examination conditions.
 While, ideally, we’d all dive directly into exam simulation, I’ve found it useful to spend time tackling tricky questions in a more casual environment.
-While the pressure of exams is something we need to grow accustomed to, developing problem-solving strategies is easier when not as anxious (at the very least, it is for me).

 Written by Guest Author